-1. Very obvious where a QR code is present
+#1.
+Very obvious where a QR code is present

 No one can ever complain that they were unable to find a QR code.
 The square code is distinct and easily visible on any surface that it is printed on.
 As a result, people do not have to be notified separately about the existence of a QR code; they can see it with their own eyes.
 However, the same is not true for RFID.

-2. Easier and cheaper to get QR codes out here
+#2.
+Easier and cheaper to get QR codes out here

-It is a substantially cheaper and easier to get QR codes out to the public.
+It is substantially cheaper and easier to get QR codes out to the public.
 For RFID, special RFID chips have to be deployed that transmit the relevant code.
 By contrast, all one has to do with a QR code is simply have it printed out on any surface that they wish.
 Even generating a QR code is a lot cheaper and is relatively hassle-free; one can generate a QR code on their smartphones.

 #3.
 RFID requires specialized equipment

-One of the things that make a real difference is the kind of equipment required by the end user in order to decode information.
+One of the things that make a real difference is the kind of equipment required by the end-user to decode information.
 For RFID, this usually involves an expensive piece of scanning equipment that is designed to do one job only – scan and decode RFID tags.

-4. QR codes are web oriented and more flexible
+#4.
+QR codes are web oriented and more flexible

 A custom QR code does not need access to any database in order to decode and provide the user with relevant information.
-QR codes are web oriented and whatever information is not stored in the code itself is often provided via web links.
+QR codes are web-oriented and whatever information is not stored in the code itself is often provided via web links.

 The 4 reasons mentioned are why every business sector is trying to incorporate QR codes into every aspect of their business model and not just restrict it to marketing campaigns.